 The Title page should include title of the work, indicate full name of the organization(s) where the work was done, names and initials of all authors, full address (phone number, fax and E-mail), postal code, abbreviations listed in alphabetical order and general number of figures and tables.
 The title page should be on a separate page.

-The Summary should reflect clearly the purpose (hypothesis), the object and methods of research, main results and conclusions, set out in three languages (Russian, Ukrainian and English).
+The Summary should reflect clearly the purpose (hypothesis), the object and methods of research, main results and conclusions, set out in two languages (Ukrainian and English).
 The limit is 150–200 words.

 Introduction.
 Brief review is required for: statement of the problem in general and its connection with important scientific and practical tasks; analysis of the latest research and publications in which the solution of this problem has been initiated and on which the author relies, identification of previously unresolved parts of the general problem to which this article is devoted.